watatomo/tomoya.moe/_posts/idol_story/tomoya/cinderella_burning_at_the_stakes_stage.md

 Oh?
 How rare of you to have business with me, Hokuto-kun!

-But I could definitely spare a moment, as this Wataru Hibiki will grant all that you desire! <span className="hold">Ahahahaha☆</span>
+But I could definitely spare a moment, as this Wataru Hibiki will grant all that you desire!
+Ahahahaha&NoBreak;☆

 </Bubble>